Fire Regulations for Businesses

 At What Point During Restoration Can Employees Come Back to Work?

-Your business has survived a flood in Oakville, MO and now you’re ready to get back to work.
-However, the restoration crew is still on site, combating black water, bacteria, and structural dangers.
+Your business has survived a flood in White House, MO and now you’re ready to get back to work.
+However, the restoration crew is still on-site, combating black water, bacteria, and structural dangers.
 So when is it safe to bring your employees back?
 To help you make that determination, here are the three stages of the restoration process and what you need to know:

 1. The Removal Stage

 Floodwaters can leave behind standing water that quickly creates mold and bacteria.
 If this is combined with sewer backup, it is known as “black water.”
 This is generally the top priority for a restoration company.
 While the professionals are working to remove it and complete this part of the cleanup, no one is safe to come back to work in the building.